openxc/rearview-camera/README.md

 2014](http://www.nytimes.com/2012/02/28/business/us-rule-set-for-cameras-at-cars-rear.html?_r=0).
 What about all the existing cars on the road?
-Using OpenXC to determine the current gear and the support for [USB webcams][USB webcam] in most Android devices, you can make an aftermarket system relatively inexpensively.
+Using OpenXC to determine the current gear and the support for [USB webcams][USB webcam] in most Android devices, you can make a relatively inexpensive aftermarket system.

-**Disclaimer** This application is intended to be used with a display device that has a fixed, preferably permanent location in the vehicle (mounted on the dashboard, for example).
+**Disclaimer:** This application is intended to be used with a display device that has a fixed, preferably permanent location in the vehicle (mounted on the dashboard, for example).
 Never mount anything on the dash such that the driver's view is impeded.
 While the rearview camera application may help increase